jsgosnell/CUNY-BioStats/2022_fall_78002_exam_answers/2022_Fall_midterm_78002_answers.md

 ```
 * clear explanation of how results relate to your stated hypotheses (2 pt)

+  * Assumptions appear to be met.
+Lunar intensity is not related to heart rate
+  (p=.942).

 # #6

 6. Graph the data used in question 5 in an appropriate way (5 pts)